DigitalTibetan/DigitalTibetan/docs/digital_tibetan_tools_pronunciation.md

-# Digital Tibetan Tools: Tibetan pronunciation and phonetics
+# Digital Tibetan Tools: phonetics

 Tibetan pronunciation is difficult to approximate.
 There are several different systems for phonetizing Tibetan according to target language and phonetics system.
 The most comprehensive tool is the online-converter by Roger Espel: